VincentWei/minigui-docs/user-manual/MiniGUIUserManualRuntimeConfiguration.md

 ### Section `dri`

-This section is dedicated to the `dri` engine which runs on Linux DRI/DRM.
+This section is dedicated to the `dri` graphics engine which runs on Linux DRI/DRM.
 It is available since MiniGUI 4.0.0.

 The section `dri` is only effective when you define the key `system.gal_engine` having the value `dri`.

-The valid keys in the section `fbcon` is listed as follow:
+The valid keys in the section `dri` are listed as follow:

 - `defaultmode`: The display mode of the graphics engine `fbcon`.
 - `dpi`: The pixel density of the display, in dots (physical pixels) per inch;